Everything You Need to Know About DIY-ing Tassels

-It’s no secret that we’re big fans of tassels here at Brit + Co — we’ve made earrings, necklaces, garlands and MUCH more with these babies.
+It’s no secret that we’re big fans of tassels here at Brit + Co — we’ve made earrings,necklaces, garlands, and much more with these babies.
 So for today’s #31DaysofDIY, we’ll dish the deets of our favorite tassel-making techniques and materials.
 Let’s get fringe-y with it!

 No idea what #31DaysofDIY is?
-It’s a brand new tradition here at Brit + Co that’s all about kicking off 2015 right.
+It’s a brand new tradition here at Brit + Co that’s all about kicking off the year right.
 We’ve challenged ourselves to make or learn something new every single day for the month of January, and we’re inviting all of you along for the ride.
 From DIY basics like Sewing 101 to learning to design and laser cut our own stencils, we hope this month of making inspires you to make all year long.

 Yarn Tassel Instructions